Kavaeric/p700/codex/Iakan.md

 Iakans are based on [quantum](Quantum_computer.html) hardware.
 {% include modal.html file="iakan_anatomy.jpg"
    caption="Simple anatomy diagram of an iakan V." align="center" %}

+## Capability
+Contrary to popular perception, the term "superiority fighter" does not describe iakans very appropriately, as their standard armament of twin arm-mounted railguns is only suitable against light armour and shields.
+Thusly when entering battle, an iakan must don armour and new weapons.
+{% include modal.html file="iakan_flight.jpg" caption="Iakan in a vertical ascent." %}

+More importantly is their ability to operate in a variety of environments and circumstances, including the ability to traverse space, albiet without a faster-than-light drive, thus requiring the use of a [drive vehicle](Drive_vehicle.html).
+They are also capable of travel in extreme temperatures, pressures, and humidities, including underwater and in a gas giant's atmosphere.

+Within a standard Earth atmosphere at low stratospheric altitude (approximately 25 kilometres, or at 25 millibars of pressure), an iakan is capable of achieving speeds in excess of 1100 m/s (over 3960 km/h).

 ## Progression
 As with any synth, iakans have to be educated and taught over the span of several years after